 Don't forget though, if you are positive you've misplaced your AirTag or think it's lost, make sure to put it into Lost Mode.
 This way, you can utilize the entire Find My network to track down where your missing AirTag is.

-As you can see, with iOS 15, it's super easy to turn on left behind alerts for AirTags on your iPhone or iPad.
+As you can see, with iOS 15, it's super easy to turn on Left Behind alerts for AirTags on your best iPhone or iPad.
 Honestly, it's a feature that I've been wanting on AirTag since day one, so it's nice to see it coming through in a software update rather than new hardware.
 With left behind alerts, it puts AirTag back up there with the competition in terms of best item trackers.